-When the Start Matters: The Timing of Hedge Fund Inceptions
+When the Start Matters: Investor Sentiment and Hedge Fund Inceptions

-We examine whether hedge fund management companies time fund starts to exploit investor sentiment.
-Using three proxies for hedge fund investor sentiment, we classify the state of the market as a hot or cold market.
+We examine whether investor sentiment affects hedge fund companies’ decision to start new funds.
 We find significantly more fund inceptions in hot markets than in cold markets.
 Moreover, funds opened in hot markets exhibit poor subsequent performance, shorter survival, and higher operational risk.
-Investor clientele seems to vary with market conditions, and we find a dumb-money effect for hot-market incepted funds.
-Overall, the timing of hedge fund inceptions is not in the best interest of investors.
+Further evidence indicates that more rookie managers open funds in hot market, and they “contribute” more to the subsequent underperformance relative to seasoned managers.
+Investor clientele appears to vary with market conditions, and we find a dumb-money effect for hot-market incepted funds.
+Overall, inceptions due to high investor sentiment are not in the best interest of investors.

 Suggested Citation: Suggested Citation